I'm Drunk, I Love You: Release

 I'm Drunk, I Love You was released in the Philippines on February 15, 2017, by Solar Entertainment Corporation.

-On February 13, the film's star and co-producer Paulo Avelino express dismayed due to the film's limited release, in 60 theaters across the country.
-He complained on a Twitter post by saying "Just 60 cinemas for I’m Drunk I Love You?
+On February 13, the film's star and co-producer Paulo Avelino express dismayed due to the film's limited release in 60 theaters across the country.
+He complained on a Twitter post by saying, "Just 60 cinemas for I’m Drunk I Love You?
 I strongly believe this film is worth more."
-On a separate tweet the same day, he complained before the MTRCB (particularly its board member Mocha Uson) posing this question in Filipino, "Bakit nga ba hindi inuuna ng mga lokal na sinehan ang mga Pelikupang [sic] Pilipino kesa sa Dayuhang Pelikula?
+On a separate tweet the same day, he complained before the MTRCB (particularly its board member Mocha Uson) posing this question in Filipino, "Bakit nga ba hindi inuuna ng mga lokal na sinehan ang mga Pelikulang [sic] Pilipino kesa sa Dayuhang Pelikula?
 Gawin sanang Batas (Why don't local cinemas prioritize Filipino Films than Foreign Films?
 Hopefully, it would become a law.)"
 The film's production companies TBA (Tuko, Buchi Boy and Artikulo Uno), announced on February 15 that the number of theaters had been narrowed down to 33 theaters, at which time the film would be theatrically released.

 On February 22, Avelino directed criticisms toward local cinemas and the Film Development Council of the Philippines helmed by chairperson Liza Diño, at which time the film will be pulled out from cinemas.
 One of his tweets to Diño read:

 Mas malala pa pala yung nangyari sa mga pelikula at mga tao sa likod nito na nagbigay parangal sa BANSA natin [...]
 FDCP (Film Development Council of the Philippines) FILM DEVELOPMENT?
 Paano?
 Anong nangyari?
-(I guess what happened was far more worse to the films [sic] and the people behind it which gave honor to our country.
+(I guess what happened was far more worse to the films [sic] and the people behind it, which gave honor to our country.
 FDCP (Film Development Council of the Philippines) FILM DEVELOPMENT?
 How?
 What happened?)

-Diño responded to Avelino hours later, saying in part that "Fdcp is working with stakeholders."
-Maja Salvador would later join Avelino in defending the film from being pulled out from theaters.
+Diño responded to Avelino hours later, saying in part that "FDCP is working with stakeholders."
+Maja Salvador would later join Avelino in defending the film from being pulled out of theaters.
 Netizens who are supportive of the film also promoted the hashtag "#SaveIDILY".